 What is important in fitness clothes for women?

-Here is what we find important in fitness clothes.
+Below you will see what we find essential in fitness clothes.

 1. Fitness clothes need to be comfortable

 This is very important as fitness clothes have a clear function.
-It’s hard to focus on your workout or yoga session when your clothes are too tight.
-Many inbuilt bras are too tight and uncomfortable. comfortable.
-So for tops with inbuilt bras think about going up a size or two.
-This will still give enough support while not being so tight that they prevent you from breathing properly.
+Focusing on your workout or yoga session is hard when your clothes are too tight.
+Many inbuilt bras are too tight and uncomfortable.
+So, for tops with inbuilt bras, think about going up a size or two.
+This will still give enough support while not being so tight that it prevents you from breathing properly.
+Or opt for a separate sports bra and soft tank.

 2. Light fabrics that are specially created for sports are often better

-Although we generally dislike synthetic fabrics, fabrics especially created for sports often perform better than cotton.
+Although we generally dislike synthetic fabrics, fabrics specially created for sports often perform better than cotton.
 They do a better job at keeping you cool.
+You want fabrics that wick moisture away from than becoming wet and heavy when you sweat.

 ICTIVE Cross Backless Workout Top